What Is a Recovery Experiential Coach?

 How Can an Experiential Recovery Coach Help?

-What Makes Recovery Coaching Different?
+What Makes Recovery Coaching Different from Sponsorship or Friendship?

 Benefits of a Recovery Coach

-- Developing goals for personal growth
+- Develop goals for personal growth

-- Rebuilding and creating healthier relationships
+- Rebuild and create healthier relationships

 - Assistance with finding and using community services